 d.
 There is no annual leave or sick leave associated with assistantship appointments.
 For Short-term Parental Leave, see Chapter 5.A.6.c.

 Fellowships or Traineeships are available in some departments and programs through grants from government agencies and other private sources.
 No service to the university is required of fellows or trainees.
-These appointments are initiated by the departments and programs and inquiries should be directed to the relevant academic unit.
+The departments and programs initiate these awards and inquiries should be directed to the relevant academic unit.

 Students should contact the department in which the assistantship is desired.
 Some departments may require application materials or additional information.